Julian Morrow

 Julian Francis Xavier Morrow (born 1975) is an Australian comedian and television producer from Sydney.
 He is best known for being a member of the satirical team The Chaser.
 As a member of The Chaser, he has appeared on several ABC Television programs including CNNNN (2002–03), The Chaser's War on Everything (2006–07, 2009) and The Checkout (2013–2018), of which he was also executive producer.

 Personal life

 Educated at St Aloysius' College in Sydney, Morrow is the son of Melvyn Morrow, a playwright and English teacher at Saint Ignatius' College, Riverview, who has written for musicals including "Shout!
 The Legend of the Wild One", and "Dusty – The Original Pop Diva".
 Before becoming a comedian, Morrow graduated in law at University of Sydney.
 He then worked as an industrial relations lawyer for the law firm Blake Dawson Waldron, now Ashurst Australia.
 Morrow is married to the Sydney Morning Herald columnist and former opinion page editor Lisa Pryor.
 The couple have two children.
 He claims to be a lapsed Catholic.
-Morrow is a republican.

 Morrow is also a cricketer and plays in an amateur team "The Mighty Ducks" with Chris Taylor and Charles Firth.